Frequently Asked Questions About Electronic Contributions

 Q. I already use electronic bill pay for my offering, why should I change to electronic funds transfer?

 A. When you use electronic bill pay, your bank cuts a check to Asbury and mails the check to Asbury.
 Asbury stores the check in the safe until Sunday when the counters record it and deposit it to Asbury’s bank account.
-When you use electronic funds transfer, funds are transferred directly from your bank to Asbury’s bank account.
-Vanco sends a file to Asbury that is imported into Servant Keeper to record your offering.
+When you use electronic funds transfer, funds are transferred directly from your bank to Asbury’s bank account and your donation is automatically imported into Servant Keeper to record your offering.
 No paper check and no required entry or deposit by the counters.

 Q. When will my contribution be deducted from my account?